John Burroughs High School: Choirs

-The school has seven award-winning choirs including Chamber, the advanced mixed show choir, also known as Powerhouse when competing; Madrigals, the advanced women's choir, also known as Sound Sensations when competing; Sound Waves, the intermediate mixed choir; Decibelles, the intermediate women's choir; Men @ Work, the men's choir; Vocal Ensemble, selected members from Chamber in an a cappella ensemble; Muses, selected members from Madrigals in an a cappella ensemble.
+The school has seven award-winning choirs including Chamber, the advanced mixed show choir, also known as Powerhouse when competing; Madrigals, the advanced women's choir, also known as Sound Sensations when competing; Sound Waves, the intermediate mixed choir; Decibelles, the intermediate women's choir; Men @ Work, the men's choir; Neochromatics, selected members from Chamber in an a cappella ensemble; Muses, selected members from Madrigals in an a cappella ensemble.

 The school's advanced mixed show choir, Powerhouse, has won awards including the Grand Championship at Fame Orlando 2007, Grand Champions at Fame Chicago 2008, Grand Champions at Fame New York 2009, Grand Champions at Fame New York 2012, and Grand Champions of FAME Hollywood 2013.
 The two advanced show choirs of John Burroughs High School, "Powerhouse" and "Sound Sensations" also won Grand Championship at Fame Chicago 2013.
 They were also awarded Grand Champions of New England Show Choir Showdown in 2015.
 With the grand championship, Powerhouse also received caption awards for Best Choreography, Best Costumes, Best Diction, Best Female Sound, Best Tech Crew, and Best Male Soloist.
 Sound Sensations received the award for Best Vocals of the Women's Division.
-The John Burroughs High School choirs have a record of being undefeated in various seasons.
-The Advanced Women Show Choir, Sound Sensations, has remained undefeated in 2010, 2013 and 2015; and the Intermediate Mixed Show Choir, Sound Waves, remained undefeated in 2012 and 2017.
+Several ensembles within the vocal music program have recorded undefeated competition seasons.
+The advanced mixed show choir, Powerhouse, achieved this in 2017, 2022, and 2026, while the advanced treble show choir, Sound Sensations, maintained undefeated records in 2010, 2013, 2015, 2025, and 2026.
+Among the intermediate groups, the intermediate mixed show choir, Sound Waves, completed undefeated runs in 2012, 2017, and 2025, and the intermediate treble show choir, Decibelles, went undefeated in 2005 and 2026.
+The men's show choir, Men @ Work, also secured undefeated seasons in 2006, 2018, 2019, 2023, 2024, and 2026.
 In 2010 Powerhouse performed on The Oprah Winfrey Show.
 Also in the fall of 2010, the Powerhouse Choir performed on Dancing With The Stars.
 Powerhouse has performed twice on The Voice.
 And, in February 2011, Powerhouse Choir performed for the Chinese New Year Night Parade at Hong Kong, representing the U.S.

 Band

-There are four bands: Concert Band, Symphonic Band, Wind Ensemble and Jazz Ensemble (A Band and B Band) as well as a Drumline and Color Guard at Burroughs.
-In 2006, the marching band played in a sound byte for Shrek the Third and was featured in the animated movie.
-In 2010, they recorded for the movie "Megamind".
+There are four bands: Concert Band, Symphonic Orchestra, Wind Ensemble and Jazz Ensemble (A Band and B Band) as well as a Drumline and Color Guard at Burroughs.
+In 2006, the marching band played "All Star" for the soundtrack of Shrek the Third.
+In 2010, they performed the piece "Stars and Tights" for the movie "Megamind".
 They were selected to play at the 2011 Sugar Bowl half-time show in New Orleans, Louisiana.
 Soon afterwards, they were invited to be featured on Ellen for her 2011 Super Bowl Special.

-The JBHS marching band was featured in the 1994 movie "Little Giants", which included sound from the percussion line just prior to the big game.
+The JBHS marching band was featured in the 1994 movie Little Giants, which included sound from the percussion line just prior to the big game.

 The JBHS Marching band was featured in a comedy skit for the 70's NBC television show "Laugh-In" which aired on Nov.
 8, 1971.